micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Button/README.md

 ## Reference implementations

-The following section documents links to different UI libraries implementations of Buttons, while also providing a codebox with a side by side implementation of them for comparison.
+The following section documents links to different UI libraries implementations of Buttons, while also providing a code sandbox with a side by side implementation of them for comparison.

 - [Side-by-side implementations](https://codesandbox.io/s/button-implementations-93x8z)